12aptor/CODIGO-G26/semana02/dia03/02_postgresql/README.md

     SELECT * FROM movies WHERE year BETWEEN 2000 AND 2010;
     ```

-- **NOT BETWEEN: Filstrar por rango de valores excluyendo los valores del rango.
+- **NOT BETWEEN**: Filstrar por rango de valores excluyendo los valores del rango.

     ```sql
     SELECT * FROM movies WHERE year NOT BETWEEN 2000 AND 2010;